HynekPetrak/log4shell-finder/README.md

   -d, --debug  Increase verbosity, mainly for debugging purposes
 ```

-Does not need any extra python libraries.
+Does not require any extra python libraries.

+## Compile binaries

 The binaries were produces with: